fortitudoinc/fortitudoinc-infra/README.md

 If the backup environment variables are pointing to a valid directory (see below), the backup script under `util/backup.py` can be used to automatically take a database snapshot.
 This can be setup in a cronjob, for example, to do automated database backups.

+## Mobile Gateway

+The mobile gateway is a small flask app that accepts traffic from the fortitudoinc mobile app, which prospective patients can use to self-register.

 ## Environment variables

 See `environments/` directory for examples of how to set up in each situation.